About Animate files

 AS files are ActionScript files—you can use these to keep some or all of your ActionScript code outside of your FLA files, which is helpful for code organization and for projects that have multiple people working on different parts of the Animate content.

-SWC files contain the reusable Animate components.
+- SWC files contain the reusable Animate components.
 Each SWC file contains a compiled movie clip, ActionScript code, and any other assets that the component requires.
+Note: SWC files cannot be imported into Animate.

 The following additional videos and tutorials demonstrate working with Animate/Flash Pro.
 Some videos may show Flash CS3 or CS4, but are still applicable to Flash Pro CS5.